 How I felt, but in cat form.

 I wanted to be open about this experience because I feel like it's important for people to see the less glamorous side of things.
 We often focus on talking about our jobs or the cool projects we've been working on, but it's not often that we'll open up about our failures.
-Maybe it's because there's a ton of ego in our field, and talking about weakness opens you up to being attacked (uh oh maybe this article was a terrible idea—what have I done?).
+Maybe it's because there's a ton of ego in our field, and talking about weakness opens you up to being attacked (maybe this article was a terrible idea—what have I done?).
 But I think we've all been through the process; the countless resumes shipped, the seemingly-endless applications filled out.
 Months without hearing back on any prospects.
 The technical recruiters who claim they're excited to work with you, only to ghost you like a bad Tinder date.
 The feeling that maybe you're just not cut out for this.
 It can be hard to stay motivated through it all.

 Here's the thing: you will fail, and that's okay.
 Because once you find success, it will taste so much sweeter.
 There's an infinite number of failure-related proverbs I could reiterate at you until they crown me the king of cliches, but quotes from dead presidents are for yearbooks and gravestones.
-Twelve years ago I was homeless, and now I'm a full-stack web developer (a story for another day).
+Twelve years ago I was homeless, and now I'm a software engineer (a story for another day).
 I faced a truckload of failure before I made it to where I am.
 It sucks, but I made it, and I'm not going to quit just because of one bad interview.
 It will take at least three bad interviews to stop me.

 Thanks for reading, and I hope you enjoyed my story.
 I'm doing better now but feel free to send me hug emojis on Twitter.